valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 **Dates**

-Using this approach it is also possible to automatically convert dates using `.dateEncodingStrategy` and `.dateDecodingStrategy`.
+Using this approach it is also possible to automatically convert dates from and to strings automatically applying the correct formatting required by the server.
+You can use the `.dateEncodingStrategy` and `.dateDecodingStrategy` properties to set what kind of encoding/decoding to apply for any date.

 ```
     let decoder: JSONDecoder = {